abpframework/abp/docs/en/Community-Articles/2021-12-13-How-to-Integrate-the-Syncfusion-MVC-Component/POST.md

 }
 ```

-After injecting the Syncfusion style and script into our application our configurations have been completed.
+After injecting the Syncfusion style and script into our application, our configurations have been completed.
 We can try with a simple component to see if it works as we expected.

 * Let's try with the [Calendar](https://www.syncfusion.com/aspnet-core-ui-controls/calendar) component.
 Open your **Index.cshtml** file and update with the below content: